amitchone/py-aga/README.md

 @aga.add_arg
-def add(x: int, y: int = 2) -> int:
+def add(first: int, second: int = 2) -> int:
     """ A simple function to add two numbers

     Args:
-        x: The first number to add
+        first: One of the numbers to add
-        y: The second number to add
+        second: The other number to add

     Returns:
-        x added to y
+        first added to second
     """

     return x + y